sartoriuslib.devices¶

 they are safe to share, pass across task boundaries, and log.

-Reading and BalanceStatus are protocol-neutral: the xBPI decoder
+Reading and BalanceStatus are protocol-neutral: the xBPI and SBI

-and the Phase-7 SBI decoder both build the same shape.
-That is the whole
+decoders both build the same shape.
+That is the whole point of the

 BalanceState ¶